Frank Hovland

-Frank Hovland (born 6 June 1960 in Bergen, Norway) is a Norwegian rock musician and music producer, known from bands like Program 81/82 with his partner Kate Augestad, and cooperations with Ronni Le Tekrø, Terje Rypdal, Chris Thompson and Mads Eriksen.
+Frank Hovland (born June 6, 1960) is a Norwegian luthier, rock musician and music producer from Bergen, known for his work with the band Program 81/82 along with his partner Kate Augestad, and collaborations with Ronni Le Tekrø, Terje Rypdal, Chris Thompson and Mads Eriksen.

 Career

-Hovland started early playing with different rock bands like Program 81/82, Avenue Talk, and Spastisk Ekstase in Bergen.
-Avenue Talk was the support act for A-ha on their Norway tour in 1987.

-With Mads Eriksen he has been regular bassist and record producer later also with Chris Tompson.
-In 2007 he with Magnar Bernes and Mads Eriksen and released the record Mad & Hungry.
-In 2009 he toured with Ronni Le Tekrø, Terje Rypdal and Mads Eriksen (N3) "E.X.P"/"Group", he was backing band together with Gunnar Bjelland and Paolo Vinaccia.
+Hovland started his career by playing with different rock bands, including Program 81/82, Avenue Talk, and Spastisk Ekstase in Bergen.
+Avenue Talk was the supporting act for A-ha on their Norwegian tour in 1987.
+Hovland has been a long-time bassist and producer for Mads Eriksen, and for the latter's collaboration with Chris Tompson.
+In 2007, he released the album Mad & Hungry with Magnar Bernes and Mads Eriksen.
+In 2009, Hovland toured as part of the backing band for Ronni Le Tekrø, Terje Rypdal and Mads Eriksen's N3, along with Gunnar Bjelland and Paolo Vinaccia.